falcosecurity/falco-website/content/en/blog/falco-0-36-1/index.md

 * [openSUSE](https://falco.org/docs/getting-started/installation/#suse)
 * [Linux binary package](https://falco.org/docs/getting-started/installation/#linux-binary)

-Do you rather prefer using the container images?
+Prefer to use a container image?
 No problem at all! 🐳

 You can read more about running Falco with Docker in the [docs](https://falco.org/docs/getting-started/running/#docker).